vitcozzolino/mtg_autoproxy/README.md

 3. Run `python main.py`.
 4. Check the output in `output/order.csv` and `order/missing.txt`.

-# Known Issues
+# Planned Improvements

-- Multiple matches might be found for the same card (e.g., Damn matches also Damnation).
+- Avoid multiple matches found for the same card (e.g., Damn matches also Damnation).
-- Lack of customization options (e.g., preferred card art, preferred card language, etc.).
+- Add more customization options (e.g., preferred card art, preferred card language, etc.).
-- Suboptimal search loop.
+- Improve search loop.
-- Only 1 vendor supported.
+- Support multiple vendors.
-- No config file ATM.
+- Simplify `csv` structure and automate retrieval of vendors's list (have the user write only the wanted cards and quantity).